jdevfullstack-tutorials/single-display-arduino-project/README.md

 display letters to form words that have significance to you.
-There should be at least 2 words presented and another two groups of numbers like your birthday, year you were born, significant date in your life, lucky numbers for you, etc.
+There should be at least 2 words presented and another two groups of numbers like your birth date, year you were born, significant date in your life, lucky numbers for you, etc.
 Explain the significance by using comments.